yleeyilin/tp/docs/UserGuide.md

 #### Deleting a contact : `delete`

-Deletes a **person / staff / supplier / maintainer** contact from the PoochPlanner so that you can remove outdated contacts.
+Deletes a **person / staff / supplier / maintainer** contact from your PoochPlanner so that you can remove outdated contacts.

 Format: <br>
 `/delete ; name : [value]`